<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 With Kanban, products and components are only manufactured when they are needed.
 This eliminates overproduction.
 Raw materials are not delivered until they are needed, reducing waste and cutting storage costs.

-Provides Flexibility in Production
+How Does Kanban Provide Flexibility in Production Scheduling?

 If there is a sudden drop in demand for a product, Kanban ensures you are not stuck with excess inventory.
 This gives you the flexibility to rapidly respond to a changing demand.